joshuasommerfeld/klaxons-at-dawn/README.md

 ## Scenes

-Players should be seated in a circle.
+As the game begins, players should take turns setting up a scene that describes a facet of their normal lives, and explains how they found themselves on the transport that day.
+As one player ends their scene, another character starts theirs.
+The Director should note the order, as this decides the scene order that people will take moving forward.

-Progressing clockwise, the players take turns describing a scene setup that involves their character.
+Progressing through this order, the players continue to take turns describing a scene setup that involves their character.
 This scene is then played out among the players, though not all PCs need to be involved in all scenes.

 The best scenes display the strengths or weaknesses of the active player character through the lens of the evolving predicaments facing the survivors.
 They should be short and snappy, ideally no more than 5 minutes.

-Each players first scene should describe a facet of their normal lives and explain how they found themselves on the transport that day.

 The director goes last in scene order.
 When it's the directors turn, they describe a scene that escalates tensions with the zombie outbreak or the survivors and adds 1 to the relevant tension meter.
 The first director scene of the game should ALWAYS add 1 to the zombie tension meter.

+Whenever an escalation occurs, reset the scene order.
+We reccommend that all players begin standing up, and when they begin their scene they sit down.
+This ensures the order is clockwise which makes things easy, and gets people moving.

 ## The Survivors